Meir Kahane: Pulpit rabbi

 In 1958, Kahane became the rabbi of the Howard Beach Jewish Center in Queens, New York City.
-Although the synagog was originally Conservative, rather than strictly Orthodox, the board of directors agreed to Kahane's conditions, which included resigning from the Conservative movement's United Synagogue of America, installing a partition separating men and women during prayer, instituting traditional prayers, and maintaining a kosher kitchen.
-At the Jewish Center, Kahane influenced many of the synagog's youngsters to adopt a more observant lifestyle, which often troubled parents.
+Although the synagogue was originally Conservative, rather than strictly Orthodox, the board of directors agreed to Kahane's conditions, which included resigning from the Conservative movement's United Synagogue of America, installing a partition separating men and women during prayer, instituting traditional prayers, and maintaining a kosher kitchen.
+At the Jewish Center, Kahane influenced many of the synagogue's youngsters to adopt a more observant lifestyle, which often troubled parents.
 He trained Arlo Guthrie for his bar mitzvah.
 When his contract was not renewed, he soon published an article entitled "End of the Miracle of Howard Beach".
 That was Kahane's first article in The Jewish Press, an American Orthodox Jewish weekly for which he would continue to write for the rest of his life.
 Kahane also used the pen name David Sinai, and the pseudonyms Michael King, David Borac, and Martin Keene.